Find Affordable College Courses

 $8,088 Average Tuition & Fees

 Our 2023 rankings named University of Wisconsin - River Falls the best value school in Wisconsin for neurobiology and neurosciences students.
-UW - River Falls is a medium-sized public school located in the distant town of River Falls.
+UW - River Falls is a moderately-sized public school located in the town of River Falls.

 The average tuition and fees for an in-state undergraduate at UW - River Falls are $8,088 a year.

-Full Neurobiology & Neurosciences at University of Wisconsin - River Falls Report
+Read full report on Neurobiology & Neurosciences at University of Wisconsin - River Falls

 $7,444 Average Tuition & Fees

-A rank of #2 on this year’s list means University of Wisconsin - Parkside is a great value for neurobiology and neurosciences students.
-UW - Parkside is a small public school located in the suburb of Kenosha.
+The excellent programs at University of Wisconsin - Parkside helped the school earn the #2 place on this year’s ranking of the best neurobiology and neurosciences schools in Wisconsin.
+UW - Parkside is a small public school located in the midsize suburb of Kenosha.

-The average tuition and fees for an in-state undergraduate at UW - Parkside are $7,444 a year.
+The average tuition and fees for an in-state undergraduate at UW - Eau Claire are $8,874 a year.

 Read More…